gbarcia/rbtextveloper/README.md

     end

 ##Other Languages?
-  see this for python: [a link](https://github.com/iferminm/pytextveloper)
+  see this for python: [pytextveloper](https://github.com/iferminm/pytextveloper)

 ## Contributing